flutter/website/src/content/ui/adaptive-responsive/capabilities.md

 Examples of policies include:

 * App store guidelines
-* design preferences
+* Design preferences
-* assets or copy that refers to the host device
+* Assets or copy that refers to the host device
-* features enabled on the server side
+* Features enabled on the server side

 ### How to structure policy code

-The simplest mechanical way is `Platform.isAndroid`, `Platfrom.isIOS`, and `kIsWeb`.
+The simplest mechanical way is `Platform.isAndroid`, `Platform.isIOS`, and `kIsWeb`.
 These APIs mechanically let you know where the code is running but have some problems as the app expands where it can run, and as host platforms add functionality.